Get fit. Get awesome. And have fun.

-Whether training for athletic competition or just staying in shape, the Johnson Fitness Center is the place to be.
+Whether training for athletic competition, going to a fitness class, or just staying in shape, the Johnson Fitness Center is the place to be.

-To meet the growing fitness demands of the entire Washington College community—students, faculty, staff and members of The 1782 Society who opt to use the facility—we renovated and expanded the existing weight and conditioning space located at the southernmost part of the JFC.
-Make your gift to support the project.
+To meet the growing fitness demands of the entire Washington College community—students, faculty, staff and members of The 1782 Society who opt to use the facility—we renovated and expanded the existing Strength and Conditioning Center in the winter of 2013.
+The new center is located at the southernmost part of the JFC.

 - The Grand Reopening of the Johnson Fitness Center packed brought scores of guests to celebrate the expansion of the space.